astashov/dartdocs.org/README.md

 ## Scripts

-It has several scripts, which you can use to control the generation of docs:
+It has several scripts, which you can use to control the generation of docs.
+All scripts support `--help` arg, which will tell you more about the supported arguments.

 * `bin/package_generator.dart`